scalar-labs/helm-charts/docs/getting-started-scalardb.md

    6dceab0007c8   cassandra:3.11   "docker-entrypoint.s…"   2 minutes ago   Up 2 minutes   7000-7001/tcp, 7199/tcp, 9042/tcp, 9160/tcp   cassandra-scalardb
    ```

-1. Check the Cassandra accept the query.
+1. Check the status of Cassandra.
    ```console
    $ docker exec -t cassandra-scalardb cqlsh -e "show version" [cqlsh 5.0.1 | Cassandra 3.11.11 | CQL spec 3.4.4 | Native protocol v4]
    ```
-   It may be take a bit time to start Cassandra in the container.
+   It may take some time to start Cassandra in the container.
 So, if this command return error, wait a moment and then re-run it.

 ## Step 4.
 Deploy Scalar DB Server on minikube by Helm Charts